terra-campaigns/arrival/campaign/arrival/chapters/chap016.md

 - **Guilf**: Find out more about The Void, and why it is so dark, and why his mother sold his soul.
 - **Amyria**: Protect little Guilf, find the Angel Hound and free her, feels the Holzander castle is her "call to action"

+Mr Void cult - ngar tho are in the city as well Diamonds and pots purchase
+Rest
+Magic potions (stationary traders because of the rifts - they stopped traveling) Dolman wants to make a pact with Kimbarak
+Where are the kiranu?

+Check one city of poison dungeon for Eyaram - where the mercians are meeting

+Outline
+- Problem
+- Person
+- Place
 ## Intro

 -